iris-bel/Credit_Risk_Analysis/README.md

 ![Classification_SMOTE.png](Resources/Classification_SMOTE.png)

-The accuracy score for this model is slightly higher than the previous oversampling model.
-However, the precision for high risk loan prediction has not improved, making this model equally ineffective as the previous model.
+The accuracy score for this model is slightly lower than the previous oversampling model.
+Additionally, the precision for high risk loan prediction has not improved, making this model equally ineffective as the previous model.
 In this case, the sensitivity of the model has also decreased for high risk loans.

 ### Undersampling: ClusterCentroids